SnowyTheBear67/DNL-Project/README.md

 - Instructors can view their students
 - Instructors can add students
 - Instructors can delete students
-- Instrctors can edit students
+- Instructors can edit students
+- Spring Security implemented
+- Swagger documentation can be accessed at http://localhost:8080/swagger-ui/index.html when running the Spring Boot backend

 ## Installation